 Seats between the aisles are the worst and flightseeing is impossible from there.
-If some view is available at all, a barely improvement can be done when using long lenses.
+If some view is available at all, a bare improvement can be done when using long lenses.
 Let’s considerate a few examples below.

-First I would like to show you using a long lenses in flightseeing for the opposite part of the plane (Pic.
+First I would like to show you using long lenses in flightseeing for the opposite part of the plane (Pic.
 6 – 8).

-In another part of this article I would like to say more about the long lens photography from the plane itself.
+In another part of this article, I would like to say more about the long lens photography from the plane itself.
 I was found, that the longest zoom lens cannot be used in the flightseeing.
 The reason lies in the window glasses quality.

 Another one arises out also from the window design.
 The aircraft windows are multiple layers thick (Pic.
 19).

 The side facing the passengers is a plastic sheet with the lowest optic quality.
-Moreover this sheet is not uniform and somewhere on the window there are “lines” or even “areas”, where this window layer has been integrated (Pic.
+Moreover, this sheet is not uniform and somewhere on the window, there are “lines” or even “areas”, where this window layer has been integrated (Pic.
 20, 21).

-4. Use as fast exposure as possible, because in the long lens photography even the highest flying altitude may hot help you to make a sharp picture (Pic.
+4. Use as fast exposure as possible, because in the long lens photography even the highest-flying altitude may hot help you to make a sharp picture (Pic.
 30).

 When you using the zoom lenses you have to remember, that the parallax is also zoomed in (multiplied).
-For instance 10x zoom causes 10x higher probability, that your photo will not be clear due to aperture.
+For instance, 10x zoom causes 10x higher probability, that your photo will not be clear due to aperture.

 Now I would like to bring you a few live examples of this: